azmr/sweet/README.md

 ### Advanced use:
 See `sweet.c` and `sweet2.c`.

+You can redefine `Assert` as `Test` to see the result of all assumptions, rather than just breaking at the first that's incorrect.

 Things to look out for:
 Calling a function with groups of tests while already in the middle of a group of tests will normally flatten the nenw hierarchy. _Hint: use `NewTestGroup(m)...
 EndNewTestGroup;` as the base group in called functions._